 Dr Clare EganLecturer in Medieval and Early Modern Literature

-I contribute lectures to the Part I Introduction to English Literature course and deliver lectures and seminars for the Part II Shakespeare and Renaissance to Restoration courses at Undergraduate level.
-In 2016, I will be running a half-unit on Medieval Performances of Self.
+I contribute lectures on medieval literature to the Part I Introduction to English Literature course and deliver lectures and seminars for the Part II Shakespeare and Renaissance to Restoration courses at Undergraduate level.
+I also convene a third year half-unit on Medieval Performances of Self.

 Reading Mankind in a Culture of Defamation

 Egan, C. 1/04/2019 In: Medieval English Theatre.
 40, p.
 116-147.
 32 p.

 Shared Futures: Early Career Academics in English Studies: Early Career Academics and Precarious Employment

 Jones, C., Egan, C., English, E., Ras, I.A., Watkins, S. 2018